 Our Reporting to you Required communications What is reported?
 When and where Terms of engagement Confirmation by the Resources, Audit and Performance Committee of acceptance of terms of engagement as written in the engagement letter signed by both parties.
-The statement of responsibilities serves as the formal terms of engagement between the PSAA's appointed auditors and audited bodies.
-Our responsibilities Reminder of our responsibilities as set out in the engagement letter.
-The statement of responsibilities serves as the formal terms of engagement between the PSAA's appointed auditors and audited bodies.
-Planning and audit approach Communication of the planned scope and timing of the audit, any limitations and the significant risks identified.
-Audit planning report - February 2018 Significant findings from the audit Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Audit results report - June 2018
+The statement of responsibilities serves as the formal terms of engagement between the PSAA's appointed auditors and audited bodies Our responsibilities Reminder of our responsibilities as set out in the engagement letter.
+Audit Planning Report - January 2019 Planning and audit approach Communication of the planned scope and timing of the audit, any limitations and the significant risks identified.
+Audit Planning Report - January 2019 Significant findings from the audit Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Audit Results Report - July 2019

 Our Reporting to you Required communications What is reported?
-When and where Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: ► Whether the events or conditions constitute a material uncertainty ► Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements ► The adequacy of related disclosures in the financial statements No conditions or events were identified, either individually or together to raise any doubt aboutNew Forest National Park Authority's ability to continue for the 12 months from the date of our report Misstatements Uncorrected misstatements and their effect on our audit opinion The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management Audit results report- June 2018 Subsequent events ► Enquiry of the Authority Committee where appropriate regarding whether any subsequent events have occurred that might affect the financial statements.
-Audit results report- June 2018 Fraud Enquiries of the Authority Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the Authority Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the Authority, any identified or suspected fraud involving: a.
+When and where Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements No conditions or events were identified, either individually or together to raise any doubt about New Forest National Park Authority's ability to continue for the 12 months from the date of our report Misstatements Uncorrected misstatements and their effect on our audit opinion The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management Audit Results Report - July 2019 Subsequent events • Enquiry of the audit committee where appropriate regarding whether any subsequent events have occurred that might affect the financial statements.
+Audit Results Report - July 2019 Fraud Enquiries of the Authority to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the Authority Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the Authority, any identified or suspected fraud involving: a.
 Management; b.
 Employees who have significant roles in internal control; or c.
 Others where the fraud results in a material misstatement in the financial statements.
 The nature, timing and extent of audit procedures necessary to complete the audit when fraud involving management is suspected Any other matters related to fraud, relevant to Authority responsibility.
-Audit results report - June 2018 Enquiries were made during the audit, and there are no issues to report to you.
+Audit results report - July 2019 Enquiries were made during the audit, and there are no issues to report to you.